Skip to main content

 Description: The list of issue System IDs (Keypup IDs) that the pull request resolves via auto-closing keywords.

-• count the number of resolved issues on each pull request.
+• Count the number of resolved issues on each pull request.

-• see a list of resolving Pull Requests from a specific issue by configuring a drilldown report on the resulting values (select all resolving Pull Requests where resolved issue ids contain the selected issue id).
+• See a list of resolving Pull Requests from a specific issue by configuring a drilldown report on the resulting values (select all resolving Pull Requests where resolved issue ids contain the selected issue id).

 Source: Calculated